-Fresh fruit pies are some of summer's greatest hits.
+Fresh fruit pies are some of the season's greatest hits.
 A few tips will make your pies come out looking and tasting perfect.
 So stay tuned for troubleshooting tips and some delicious recipes below!

 1. Preheat the oven to the temperature that your recipe recommends.
 Most fruit pies bake at a temperature between 350 degrees F (175 degrees C) and 450 degrees F (230 degrees C).
 Some recipes call for baking the pie in a 450 degree F oven to begin with, then turning down the oven to about 350 degrees F. This helps set the shape of the crust in recipes with a lot of fat; it can keep your crust from slouching.